Find out more about Coronavirus

 How to address the Mayor

-If you are either producing a publication for your event or the Mayor is to be announced at the event, the correct form of address is ‘The Worshipful the Mayor of Macclesfield, Councillor David Edwardes’.
+If you are either producing a publication for your event or the Mayor is to be announced at the event, the correct form of address is ‘The Worshipful the Mayor of Macclesfield, Councillor Fiona Wilson’.

-The Mayoress should be seated on the immediate left of the Chair, except when the Mayor sits on the Chair’s left, in which case the Mayor’s guest should sit on the Mayor’s left.
+The Consort should be seated on the immediate left of the Chair, expect when the Mayor sits on the Chair’s left, in which case the Mayor’s guest should sit on the Mayor’s left.

 - A male and female Mayor can be addressed as ‘Mr Mayor’.
 However many female Mayors choose to be known as ‘Madam Mayor’.